 Why you shouldn’t do it: There’s no scientific proof that this works.
 In fact, this could make her fever worsen and she might develop a febrile fit, which is usually associated with a spike in body temperature, warns Kang Phaik Gaik, a senior nurse manager and senior lactation consultant at Mount Alvernia Hospital.

 Do this instead: Ditch the long-sleeved pyjamas and sweaters.
 Dress your little one in light clothing instead and keep her comfy in a well-ventilated room with open windows and an oscillating fan, she says.

-3. You give your infant an ice cold bath when she is running a high fever.
+You give your infant a cold bath when she is running a high fever.

-Why you shouldn’t do it: This might sound like a logical solution, but Phaik Gaik advises against it.
-“Baby will get chills and her temperature might rise further,” she explains.
+Why you shouldn’t do it: This might sound like a logical solution, but Dr Epton advises against it.

 Do this instead: Give her a sponge bath or put her in the tub filled with room-temperature water instead, suggests Dr Lim.

 When sponging Baby, Phaik Gaik says you should pay attention to the armpits and groin area.
 Be sure to dry her afterwards.

 Monitor her temperature every three to four hours and call the paediatrician if she has symptoms like poor feeding, irritability, drowsiness, tiredness, breathing difficulties, vomiting, diarrhoea and rashes.